usnews/smoketest/docs/source/features.rst

             - https://www.usnews.com/cartoons
         status: 200

-Here's an example checking a single URL returns a 404:
+Here's an example checking that a single URL returns a 404:

 .. code-block:: yaml